 Shopify Variant Metafields

-The Shopify variant metafields are used to store additional information related to the product variants such as color swatches, fabric prints, flavors, etc. You can show these metafields on the product page as product variants in a better way.
+The Shopify variant metafields are used to store additional information related to the product variants such as variant description, color code, fabric prints, flavors, etc. You can show these metafields on the product page for the selected product variants.
+See how to add Shopify variant metafields in your store in the next section.
+Learn how to customize your store using variant metafields.

 The below picture will demonstrate the use of variant metafields.